lingfenghsiang/Persistent-Memory-Study/README.md

 conda install pandas matplotlib numpy
 ```

-The persistent memory should be configured as non-interleaved for microbenchmarks and interleaved for case studies.
+The Intel Optane DC PMM should be configured as non-interleaved for microbenchmarks and interleaved for case studies.

-Set PM in non-interleaved mode:
+Set PM in non-interleaved mode.
+All the Intel Optane DC PMM devices must be unmounted before namespaces are destroyed.
 ```
-# destroy current namespaces on persistent memory
+# destroy current namespaces on Intel Optane DC PMM
 ndctl destroy-namespace -f all
 # reboot is required after this
 ipmctl create -goal PersistentMemoryType=AppDirectNotInterleaved
 # execute this after reboot
 ndctl create-namespace
 ```
-Set PM in interleaved mode:
+Set PM in interleaved mode.
+All the Intel Optane DC PMM devices must be unmounted before namespaces are destroyed.
 ```
-# destroy current namespaces on persistent memory
+# destroy current namespaces on Intel Optane DC PMM
 ndctl destroy-namespace -f all
 # reboot is required after this
 ipmctl create -goal